 Subsequent events are events that occur between the date of issue of the reported data and the date of the audit team leader issuing the assurance engagement report.

 For the avoidance of doubt, the term ‘subsequent events’ in this guidance applies only to the period until the assurance engagement report is issued.

 The audit team leader must consider subsequent events prior to finalising the assurance engagement report, to check that:

-By performing subsequent events procedures, the audit team leader is therefore making sure that they are providing their assurance engagement report on the final greenhouse and energy information and that they are apprised of all relevant information, events and circumstances which could impact their assurance engagement report.
+By performing subsequent events procedures, the audit team leader is therefore making sure that they are providing their assurance engagement report on the final greenhouse and energy information and that they are apprised of all relevant information, events and circumstances that could impact their assurance engagement report.

 Subsequent events procedures typically consist of performing enquiries with senior management of the audited body to determine whether there have been any changes or updates since the time of completing the assurance procedures.
-The results of enquiries performed must be corroborated; for example, by obtaining the final authorised greenhouse and energy information and enquiries with site level staff to verify the information received from management.
+The results of enquiries performed must be corroborated, for example, by obtaining the final authorised greenhouse and energy information and enquiries with site level staff to verify the information received from management.